• Skip to primary navigation

 The pandemic is one cause of meat prices going up.
 People began buying more to keep stocked up.
 Supplies began to dwindle while demand was high, so beef prices are going up.

-Another reason could be where this meat came from the cow.
+Another reason could be where this meat came from on the cow.
 Both “chuck” and “round” can be considered stew meat.

 Chuck, from the shoulder, is generally the toughest cut.
 Round is from the hind, as well as sirloin tip, which is commonly called stew meat.
 This is more tender than chuck.

-Cooking the Beef Tips Over Noodles
+Cooking the Beef Tips And Noodle Recipe

-Then the onion and garlic are added and cooked for about 3 minutes to soften.
-The stew meat gives off quite a bit of liquid when it’s browning, but just leave that in the pot, then add the other liquids and a little black pepper.
+Then, the onion and garlic are added and cooked for about 3 minutes to soften.
+The stew meat gives off quite a bit of liquid when it’s browning, but just leave that in the pot, then add the red wine, beef broth, soy sauce, Worcestershire sauce, and a half teaspoon of black pepper.
+Once the liquids are added, use a wooden spoon to scrape up any black bits that may have formed during the browning process.

-The beef gets simmered in red wine, soy sauce, Worcestershire sauce, and beef broth for 1 1/2 to 2 hours for tenderness.
+The beef then gets simmered in red wine, soy sauce, Worcestershire sauce, and beef broth for 1 1/2 to 2 hours for tenderness.
+Cover the pot and keep it at low temperature to just simmer the liquid.
+This slow cooking results in tender beef cubes.

 After 1 1/2 to 2 hours of cooking and you are satisfied that the meat is tender (take a hunk out and try it), it’s time to make the gravy.

-This is comfort food to the max…perfect for a fall meal.
+This is comfort food to the max… perfect for a fall meal.

 • All-Purpose Homemade Brown Gravy